 The inshore salmon fishery in Greenland is a mixed-stock fishery with contributions from the North American salmon and European salmon.
-The ICES Working Group on North Atlantic Salmon assesses the stocks that contribute to the Greenland salmon fishery on the basis of the data from scientific samplers from NASCO and the Greenland Institute of Natural Resources.
+The North Atlantic Salmon Working Group in ICES assess the stocks that contribute to the Greenland salmon fishery on the basis of the data from scientific samplers from NASCO and the Greenland Institute of Natural Resources.
 Through NASCO Greenland participates in a scientific cooperation concerning the salmon in the West Greenland fishery.
-A group of scientists work in Greenland during the fishing season with sampling of salmon, collecting DNA, length and weight samples.
-Furthermore, the Greenland Institute of Natural Resources participates in the Working Group on North Atlantic Salmon in ICES.
+A group of scientist work in Greenland during the fishing season with sampling of salmon.
+Collecting DNA, length and weight samples.
+Furthermore, the Greenland Institute of Natural Resources participates in the North Atlantic Salmon Working Group in ICES.
 The scientists at the Institute collect data on the salmon fishery to ICES from the factory landing reports and the catch reports provided directly by the fishermen to Greenland Fisheries License Control (GFLK).